twangodev/cca/docs/economics/notes/chapter-4.md

 - In Nepal: limited variety, especially in rural areas

 ## Trade Lowers Cost of Goods

-### Comparative Advantage
-- Goods may be cheaper if imported from countries that specialize in their production
+- Comparative advantage: Goods may be cheaper if imported from countries that specialize in their production

-### Economies of Scale
-- Larger markets allow for mass production, reducing per-unit costs
+- Economies of scale: Larger markets allow for mass production, reducing per-unit costs

 ## Winners and Losers in Trade

-### Benefits Across Borders
-- Both rich and poor countries benefit
-- The poor, in particular, have seen significant income rises

-### Risks and Downsides
+!!! warning "Risks and Downsides"
-- Local industries may suffer due to cheaper imports
+    - Local industries may suffer due to cheaper imports.
-- Job losses in sectors that can't compete internationally
+    - Job losses in sectors that can't compete internationally.

 ## Economists' Perspective

 ### Tim Harford's View
-- Not possible for trade to destroy all jobs
-- Must be some level of export to sustain imports
+Tim Harford believes that it is not possible for trade to destroy all jobs and argues that there must be some level of export to sustain imports.

 ### Creation and Destruction of Jobs
-- Old jobs may be lost, but new ones are created
-- More winners than losers in the long run
+Old jobs may be lost, but new ones are created.
+More winners than losers in the long run.

 ## Personal Implications

-### Comparative Advantage
-- Focus on what you're good at for better life prospects
+Focus on what you're good at for better life prospects.